fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 ## Dimensionality Reduction Algorithms
 "Visual exploration is an essential component of data analysis" as van der Maaten et. al. [@bhtsne] put it.
 As seen in the previous section, classic visualization techniques, such as scatter plots and parallel coordinates, can be used for visual analysis of low-dimensional data.
-But for data with hundreds or thousands of dimensions these methods can not effectively be applied anymore.
+But for data with hundreds or thousands of dimensions these methods cannot effectively be applied anymore.
 Such high-dimensional data is common in fields as genomics, medicine and machine learning.
 Exploratory data analysis is nonetheless important in these fields, therefore a way to visualize the data is desirable.
 Here, dimensionality reduction algorithms can aid, by creating low-dimensional representations of high-dimensional data.